Safe & Caring Schools

 Elementary students will be supported in continuing to acquire the necessary knowledge and skills outlined in the Ontario curriculum.
 Secondary students will be supported in continuing to earn credits towards their Ontario Secondary School Diploma.

-Students who are suspended between six and 20 school days will be offered the board's Fresh Start program.
+Students who are suspended between four and 20 school days will be offered the board's Fresh Start program.
 While these students attend Fresh Start, they will continue with the work that is provided by the home school classroom teachers.

 Expelled students will be offered the board's Fresh Start program for expelled students.
 Once a student chooses to attend a program for expelled students, Fresh Start teachers take over the student's educational programming.